Medacorp/Luigi-s-Mansion/Documentation/Entity variables.md

     spawn_time:X, //How much to skip in the vanish timer.
 Does not affect entities that cannot vanish. room:X, //Room number that this entity is in.
 Default = room number of whoever is @s on function call, if absent = 0. animation:{ //Animation info.
         namespace:"luigis_mansion", //The namespace of the animation to use.
-Default = luigis_mansion. id:"idle", //The namespace of the animation to use.
-Default = idle. progress:X, //The progress the animation already has on the first tick.
+Default = "luigis_mansion". id:"idle", //The namespace of the animation to use.
+Default = "idle". progress:X, //The progress the animation already has on the first tick.
 Default = 0. frozen:1b //Whether or not the animation is frozen.
 Default = 0b.
     },